 - Challenging to conduct if the prospective subject of drug test is bald or does not have hair that is at least 1.5 inches long.

 Urine Drug Testing

 Of all the methods of drug testing, urine tests have always been the most popular method.
-It is able to detect the use of drugs in a person for a long period of time.
+This is able to detect the use of drugs in a person for a long period of time.
 It is one of the least invasive methods of drug testing.
-It is the longest standing method for drug testing, is affordable and deemed as the most effective method for detecting the use of drugs in a person.
+It’s a longest-standing method of testing, It is affordable and deemed as the most effective method of testing the intake of drugs in a person.
 What started off in the 80s and 90s, urine testing is now becoming the most popular form of drug testing there is.

 - It is the most economical method to detect the use of drugs in an individual.

 - Lab-based urine drug tests have a turnaround time of one to five days, which is shorter than what most other specimens have to offer.